walkman1915/excel-competencies-tracking/README.md

 ### Adding an Evaluation

-You can add an evaluation by sending a POST request to the following address: <TBD>.
+You can add an evaluation by sending a POST request to the following address: <endpoint_url>/evaluations.
 In the body of the request there should be a JSON block of the following format.
 All parameters specified as required above must be filled out in this request.
 ```json
  {
    "UserId": "jdoe",